James Finck Assistant Professor of American History

-Finck is also the co-founder and co-chair of the Summer History Symposium.
-The Symposium was meant to bring important historians to the campus of USAO for the benefit of the students and the community.
-It was also meant to excite high school students to learn more about history.
-As part of the Symposium high school students can apply for a scholarship to spend the evening on campus to hear the speakers as well as spend the night on campus and have a special breakfast the the featured speaker.
-Students interested in applying for the scholarship can apply at usao.edu/summer-history-symposium/history-symposium-scholarship.
+Dr. Finck is the chair of the Summer History Symposium and the USAO Summer History Camp which are held together.
+The Symposium brings important historians to the campus of USAO for the benefit of the students and the community.
+The History Camp is meant to excite high school students to learn more about history.
+For the Camp high school students can apply for a scholarship to spend two days on campus hearing lectures from USAO faculty as well as the Symposium speaker.
+The students will sleep in the dorms and the next morning have a special breakfast with the the featured speaker.